Skip to main content

 Strategy Insight

-Always use half-point lines.
-This is non-negotiable for parlay dutching.
+Prefer half-point lines whenever the market gives you that choice.
+Push-free pricing is one of the cleanest ways to keep the dutch structure intact.
 A push on any leg collapses your payout structure and can turn a positive edge into a loss.
 Half-point spreads (-7.5, -3.5) and half-point totals (47.5, 44.5) cannot push.
 This is why NFL and NBA (with standard half-point lines) are the best sports for this strategy.

 Alternate Lines: Expanding Compression